 |Time period||Temporary, 03 September 2020 – 30 November 2020|

 Ensuring business continuity and support for essential services

 – Remuneration and rewards for workers in essential services

 |Author||Birgit Kraemer (Hans Boeckler Foundation) and Eurofound|

 Compared to other sectors, the construction sector was less affected by COVID-19.
 The sector also profits from the public recovery programme and public investments in infrastructure and building retrofits.
-In the 2020 collective bargaining round, the construction workers union IG BAU raised demands for a wage rise, for a reimbursement of transport costs to and from a construction site and, additionally, for a COVID-19 premium.
+In the 2020 collective bargaining round, the construction workers union IG BAU raised demands for a wage increase, for a reimbursement of transport costs to and from a construction site and, additionally, for a COVID-19 premium.
 The negotiations with the employer organisation failed and the collective bargaining partners had to involve an arbitrator who decided in favour of several union demands.
-The social partners accepted the arbitrator decision on 17 September 2020
+The social partners accepted the arbitrator's decision on 17 September 2020.

 On 3 September 2020, the arbitrator decided in favour of travel-to-and-from work reimbursements, wage increases, and a one-time COVID-19 premium.
 The COVID-19 premia are €500 for workers and €250 for apprentices.
 No taxes or social security contribution apply to the premia, meaning the workers receive the full amount with no deductions.
 The wage increase includes a recognition of workers' travel expenses for the journey to and from work.
 This wage increase alone is equivalent to 0.5% increase of one hourly wage.
-The total wage increases, from January 2020, vary according to different regions and lie around 2%.
+The total wage increases, from January 2020, vary according to different regions and lie at around 2%.

 No data at this point.